-The course will be divided into ten Chapters, an Assignment and a Final Written Exam.
-It will take students through personal selling, objectives and strategies of personal selling, including communication skills, building trust, planning, customer service, adding value etc. The scope is to obtain a clear and direct understanding of sales process and how to optimize sales by meeting the client's needs.
+The module will be divided into ten Chapters, an assignment, and a final written exam.
+It will take students through personal selling, objectives, and strategies of personal selling, including communication skills, building trust, planning, customer service, adding value etc. The scope is to obtain a clear and direct understanding of sales process and how to optimize sales by meeting the client's needs.